skeezerbean/SPP-LegionV2-Management/README.md

 You can use the **[Set IP]** button to set the hosting IP in the bnet config and database realm entry, as well as the WOW client config.wtf file to keep them the same.
 This is the IP you'd set for hosting the WoW server on the local LAN, or internet, depending on your setup and helps to keep those settings synced

+### Updating

+To update your current app to the latest, you just download the latest release and extract.
+Overwrite your existing app.
+The release doesn't contain a settings file, so it won't overwrite your existing settings or your backups.

 ### Changes -

 **0.0.1.8** - Massive internal changes to virtualize datagrid -> loading/filtering should be MUCH faster, code cleanup